Low Interest Rate Credit Cards

 There's more to a credit card than the headline introductory offer.
 Here are some key things to consider before applying for a low rate credit card to make an informed decision.

-While low rate cards offer lower interest rates versus the average, don't forget to consider fees.
-Some cards may have low or no annual fees, but its other fees — like the foreign transaction fee — could be on the higher side.
+• Fees and charges.
+Some low rate cards have low or no annual fees, but other fees — like the foreign transaction fee — could be on the higher side.

-Many low rate credit cards also offer interest-free days on purchases, usually up to 55 days, if you pay off your balance in full each month.
-More interest-free days is considered better, giving you more flexibility.
+• Interest-free days.
+Many low rate credit cards also offer interest-free days on purchases, usually up to 55 days, but only if you pay off your balance in full each month.
+More interest-free days is generally considered better, giving you more flexibility.

+• Your spending habits.
 If you consistently pay off your balance in full each month, you might not save that much with a low rate credit card as you're avoiding interest charges altogether.
-A card that earns rewards might be worth considering instead.
+Depending on your requirements, a card that earns rewards might be worth considering instead.

 David Boyd of Credit Card Compare